hashicorp/go-argmapper/README.md

 automatically chaining conversion functions to reach desired results. go-argmapper is designed for runtime, reflection-based dependency injection.

+**API Status: Unstable.** We're still actively working on the API and may change it in backwards incompatible ways.
+We don't think the API will change significantly but it still can.

 ## Features

 **Named parameter matching.** go-argmapper can match on named arguments,